Home > Recipes > Cakes > The BEST Banana Cake

 Banana Cake

-1. Preheat the oven to 350F and grease and line a 9×13 baking dish with parchment paper.
+1. Preheat the oven to 350F and grease the inside of a 9×13 baking dish.
+Line with a sheet of parchment paper to cover the bottom and two long sides for easy removal.

 Notes